k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/Installation.md

-# Installation - Docker Compose Runtime for K2view Fabric Web Studio, Version 2.0
+# Fabric Web Studio 2.1 – Docker Compose Installation

+This document describes how to install and configure K2view Fabric Web Studio 2.1 using Docker Compose.

+Version 2.1 introduces minor enhancements to Fabric Web Studio including updated Fabric runtime, increased heap size defaults, improved healthcheck, simplified runtime overrides, and additional `k2space.sh` options.

 ## Content
 <ul>
-   <li><a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.html#prerequisites">Prerequisites</a></li>
+   <li><a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/Installation.html#prerequisites">Prerequisites</a></li>
-   <li><a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.html#whats-in-this-package">What's in this Package</a></li>
+   <li><a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/Installation.html#whats-in-this-package">What's in this Package</a></li>
-   <li><a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.html#things-to-configure">Things to Configure</a></li>
+   <li><a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/Installation.html#things-to-configure">Things to Configure</a></li>
-   <li><a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.html#installation">Installation</a></li>
+   <li><a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/Installation.html#installation">Installation</a></li>
-   <li><a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.html#step-1-install-and-validate-docker-and-docker-compose-runtime">Step 1: Install and Validate Docker and Docker Compose Runtime</a></li>
+   <li><a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/Installation.html#step-1-install-and-validate-docker-and-docker-compose-runtime">Step 1: Install and Validate Docker and Docker Compose Runtime</a></li>
-   <li><a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.html#step-2-setup">Step 2: Setup</a></li>
+   <li><a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/Installation.html#step-2-setup">Step 2: Setup</a></li>
-   <li><a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.html#step-3-download">Step 3: Download</a></li>
+   <li><a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/Installation.html#step-3-download">Step 3: Download</a></li>
-   <li><a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.html#step-4-configure-git-and-tls">Step 4: Configure Git and TLS</a></li>
+   <li><a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/Installation.html#step-4-configure-git-and-tls">Step 4: Configure Git and TLS</a></li>
-   <li><a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.html#step-5-select-a-fabric-blueprint-profile-to-use">Step 5: Select a Fabric Blueprint Profile to Use</a></li>
+   <li><a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/Installation.html#step-5-select-a-fabric-blueprint-profile-to-use">Step 5: Select a Fabric Blueprint Profile to Use</a></li>
-   <li><a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.html#step-6-log-in-to-k2views-nexus-container-registry">Step 6: Log in to K2view's Nexus Container Registry</a></li>
+   <li><a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/Installation.html#step-6-log-in-to-k2views-nexus-container-registry">Step 6: Log in to K2view's Nexus Container Registry</a></li>
-   <li><a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.html#step-7-create-and-launch-a-fabric-space">Step 7: Create and Launch a Fabric Space</a></li>
+   <li><a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/Installation.html#step-7-create-and-launch-a-fabric-space">Step 7: Create and Launch a Fabric Space</a></li>
-   <li><a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.html#step-8-access-web-studio">Step 8: Access Web Studio</a></li>
+   <li><a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/Installation.html#step-8-access-web-studio">Step 8: Access Web Studio</a></li>
-   <li><a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.html#docker-image-offline-package-download">Docker Image Offline Package Download</a></li>
+   <li><a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/Installation.html#docker-image-offline-package-download">Docker Image Offline Package Download</a></li>
 </ul>

 ## Prerequisites
-Please review the <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/About.html#Prerequisites">Prerequisites</a> topic first.
+Please review the <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/About.html#Prerequisites">Prerequisites</a> topic first.
 There are essential steps for installing and configuring Docker described in the prerequisites section.
 Please review these and the prerequisites.

 An important step is to ensure that Docker and the Docker Compose plugin are installed.
-These are described in the <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/About.html#3rd-party-software">3rd Party Software</a> topic, and the <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/6-Docker-Compose.html#install-docker-and-docker-compose-on-linux-macos-or-microsoft-windows">Docker and Docker Compose Installation</a> topic.
+These are described in the <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/About.html#3rd-party-software">3rd Party Software</a> topic, and the <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/6-Docker-Compose.html#install-docker-and-docker-compose-on-linux-macos-or-microsoft-windows">Docker and Docker Compose Installation</a> topic.

+> Please use the native Docker Compose plugin and not the deprecated Python-based docker-compose utility.

-If installing Docker on Microsoft Windows, it is essential to review the instructions for <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/6-Docker-Compose.html#using-the-windows-subsystem-for-linux-wsl">installing and using WSL</a>.
-If running Docker Desktop on Microsoft Windows, you also need to  <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/6-Docker-Compose.html#running-docker-desktop"> enable the WSL Linux distribution</a>.
+If installing Docker on Microsoft Windows, it is essential to review the instructions for <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/6-Docker-Compose.html#using-the-windows-subsystem-for-linux-wsl">installing and using WSL</a>.
+If running Docker Desktop on Microsoft Windows, you also need to  <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/6-Docker-Compose.html#running-docker-desktop"> enable the WSL Linux distribution</a>.

+> Docker Desktop includes the Docker Compose plugin by default.
+WSL2 is strongly recommended when using Docker Desktop on Windows.

 ## What's in this Package

+1. `README.md` — installation reference.
-1. K2space.sh - a Bash shell script that is used for creating, listing, and destroying spaces that are defined by Web Studio profiles.
+2. `k2space.sh` — a Bash shell script that is used for creating, listing, and destroying spaces that are defined by Web Studio profiles.
 This script is used to start Fabric and the embedded Traefik reverse proxy.
 It can allocate additional heap space if required and override the default Fabric version specified in the .env file.
-2. .env file - defines various Fabric and Git parameters
-3. common.config file - defines various Fabric and runtime configurations
+3. `.env` — defines various Fabric and Git parameters.
-4. Studio_*.config files - four Fabric profiles to choose from
-5. YAML files are used for configuring the Fabric and Traefik services.
-You can use the tls-config.yaml file for configuring the TLS certificate and private key.
+4. `.env-tdmspace` — sample environment overrides for specific Spaces.
+5. `common.config` — common runtime configuration.
+6. `studio_*.config` — Fabric profile configurations.
+7. `compose.yaml` — base Docker Compose configuration.
+8. `tls-config.yaml` — TLS configuration for Traefik.

 ## Things to Configure
-1. Git Configuration - this is described in <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.html#step-4-configure-git-and-tls">Step 4: Configure Git and TLS</a> of the Installation section below.
+1. Git Configuration - this is described in <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/Installation.html#step-4-configure-git-and-tls">Step 4: Configure Git and TLS</a> of the Installation section below.
 2. TLS Certificate and Private Key Configuration - optional, as Traefik uses its own self-signed TLS certificate for HTTPS connections by default.
 The Certificate is created for you by default for the machine.
-To provide your own, please refer to <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.html#step-4-configure-git-and-tls">Step 4: Configure Git and TLS</a>.
+To provide your own, please refer to <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/Installation.html#step-4-configure-git-and-tls">Step 4: Configure Git and TLS</a>.

 ## Things to Know